o-marcocosta/Practical-Note-Converter/README.md

 **Practical Note Converter** is a practical and intuitive tool to convert Markdown text into HTML, with features that preserve the original formatting.
 It simplifies the creation of stories and cards in DevOps.
 Additionally, the tool allows you to generate PDF files with the rendered content.

+---

+## 🌟 Access the Tool

+You can use **Practical Note Converter** directly at this link: [Practical Note Converter](https://o-marcocosta.github.io/Practical-Note-Converter/)

+---

 ## 🚀 Main Objective

 Facilitate the writing and formatting of Markdown content while maintaining a visually pleasing and consistent style when transferring to platforms like DevOps.
 Ideal for creating stories, cards, and technical notes without losing the aesthetics of the formatting.